-On June 1, 2015, we entered into a wide-ranging manufacturing and product development agreement with a large venture funded Korean concern.
-On July 8, 2015, we enhanced its role in this agreement through the purchase of, and investment in, computer controlled, specialty manufacturing equipment for our GenUltimate! products that is now located in the Korean facility of the Company's R&D and contract manufacturing partner.
-In the summer of 2016 we augmented this equipment by adding additional equipment capable of manufacturing our GenChoice!, GenAccord! and GenCambre! products that make use of different molds and chemical processes.
+On June 1, 2015, we entered into a wide-ranging manufacturing and product development agreement with a venture funded Korean R&D and manufacturing concern with a specialty in diabetic test strip technologies.
+On July 8, 2015, we enhanced the role of this concern through agreements and through the purchase of, and investment in, computer controlled, specialty manufacturing equipment for our GenUltimate! products, which now include our GenSure! and PetUltimate! products, and in 2016 we invested further for our GenChoice! products, which now include our PetSure! products.
+All of the specialty manufacturing instruments are located in the Korean facility of the Company's R&D and contract manufacturing partner.
+Throughout 2016 and 2017 we augmented this equipment by adding additional equipment capable of manufacturing our GenPrecis!, GenAccord! and GenCambre! products that use different molds and chemical processes.

 During the quarter ended March 31, 2017, we acquired \$64,890 in fixed assets pursuant to the manufacturing and product development agreement dated June 1, 2015.
 We expensed an additional \$380,000 for the development of our GenChoice! product which will make use of the Specialty Manufacturing equipment located in Korea.
-We continue to incur great expense due to development of our GenChoice! and GenPrecis! products during first quarter ending March 31, 2018.
+We continue to incur great expense due to development of our GenChoice! product during the quarter ending June 30, 2018.